Cisco using AI and machine learning to help IT predict failures

 We have known for some time that the number of signals coming from your IT systems surpassed the ability for humans to keep track of them years ago.
 Machines can help and have been for some time.
 The advent of artificial intelligence and machine learning has accelerated that ability and today, Cisco announced that it is using these technologies to help customers find failures before they become major issues.

-Cisco’s solutions are similar to others out there using AI and machine learning to help augment humans and our ability to sift through the mass of information being thrown at us by these systems.
+Cisco’s solutions are similar to others out there using AI and machine learning to help augment humans’ ability to sift through the mass of information being thrown at us by these systems.
 The company is introducing two new sets of services to address this need.

 The first, “Business Critical Services,” uses analytics, automation, compliance and security tools — nothing you haven’t seen before, I’m guessing — to help track the health of these services.
 They are claiming it reduces the complexity associated with tracking your most critical business services, while reducing the risk of these systems going down.